 Stalin was the subject of flattering artwork, literature and music, and his name became part of the Soviet national anthem.
 He censored photographs in an attempt to rewrite history, removing former associates executed during his many purges.
 His government also controlled the Soviet media.

 Joseph Stalin and World War II

-As the war progressed, Stalin participated in the major Allied conferences, including those in Tehran (1943) and Yalta (1945).
+As the war progressed, Stalin participated in the major Allied conferences, including the Tehran Conference (1943) and the Yalta Conference (1945).
 His iron will and deft political skills enabled him to play the loyal ally while never abandoning his vision of an expanded postwar Soviet empire.

 Stalin, who grew increasingly paranoid in his later years, died on March 5, 1953, at age 74, after suffering a stroke.
 His body was embalmed and preserved in Lenin’s mausoleum in Moscow’s Red Square until 1961, when it was removed and buried near the Kremlin walls as part of the de-Stalinization process initiated by Stalin’s successor Nikita Khrushchev (1894-1971).

 By some estimates, Joseph Stalin was responsible for the deaths of 6 million to 20 million people during his brutal rule, either though political executions or indirectly as a result of Stalin’s policies.
 The killings first began in the 1930s, as a wave of executions swept the Soviet Union during Stalin’s Great Purge.

 “In some cases, a quota was established for the number to be executed, the number to be arrested,” said Stanford University history professor Norman Naimark in a 2010 interview.
 “Some officials overfulfilled as a way of showing their exuberance.”